 When the diagnosis is obtained by biopsy, the physician would then determine the mesothelioma stages and severity) of the disease.
 More specialized tests are required to conduct staging in cancer patients.
 It is important that the stage or severity of the cancer is determined to identify which treatment options are suitable for the patient.

 Generally speaking, localized mesothelioma (Stage 1) is the first stage of the disease.
 This stage is characterized by the presence of cancer cells in one area of the body only, where the disease originated.
-Advanced mesothelioma (Stages 2, 3 4), on the other hand is a metastatic cancer.
+Advanced mesothelioma (Stages 2, 3 4), on the other hand, is metastatic cancer.
 This means that the cancer cells have spread to other areas of the body from where it began.
-But stages are more detailed in the Stage 1 to 4 discussions.
+But stages are more detailed in 1 to 4 discussions.

 The following is a discussion of the severity of cancer in the body, enumerating the areas where the cancer cells have spread.

 Stage 1 of mesothelioma is characterized by one layer of the pleura affected by cancer cells.
 Though it may have grown into the heart and diaphragm cover.
 Stage 2 affects the lymph nodes already.
 At this stage, cancer may have started to spread to the lung, pericardium or diaphragm.
 Mesothelioma has already spread to the chest wall, food pipe (esophagus) or even the lymph nodes during Stage 3.
 The advanced stage, Stage 4, happens when mesothelioma has already gone to the bloodstream and other organs in the body including the liver, brain, bone or to the lymph nodes.